yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - IMPORTANT: Explain how to run your application with **ordered** steps!
 - IMPORTANT: Elaborate on any other technologies that you used.
 - IMPORTANT: Showcase your application (with either a video or screenshots)!
 If the application doesn't run on our end, we'll have a good idea of what it looks like.

+12. Deployment

+- Optional.
+- Deploy to a cloud service provider (Azure, AWS, etc. However Azure is preferred).

 ### 2.2.1.
 Why this stack?